eedumas-maker/thoughts-garden/_notes/coding.md

 Now I'm considering [The Odin Project](http://theodinproject.com).
 It's an open-source project to help you become a web developer (there's so many flavors of what type of programmer you can be) but lets you pick between Ruby on Rails and Javascript.
 Back in 2000 I was learning Javascript so I think I'll pick that path, once I brush up on HTML, CSS, and more foundational learning.
 Plus it's free!

+Update: I'm well into The Odin Project and it's lovely!